DamienDavisNeff/2DEngine/docs/animationLoop.md

 # Rendering

-The render loop contains all functions that should run every frame.
+The `animationLoop` contains all functions that should run every frame.

 ```js
 function AnimationLoop(timestamp) {